aws-samples/manage-access-control-in-generative-ai-powered-search-applications/README.md

 ## Cleanup
 Run `make destroy` to cleanup all related resources in your account.
+The `make destroy` will run an additional logic to destroy the cdk-infrastructure (including `cdk destroy`) in addition to destroying the Amplify frontend.

 ## Security
 This application was written for demonstration and educational purposes and not for production use.
 The [Security Pillar of the AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/welcome.html)